Kewner/launch-school/js120/5-more-OOP/03-exercise-sets/01-easy/notes.md

   - implicitly calling the `constructor` method including `super`
 - 05-animals.js
   - calling methods on an object's parent using `super`
+  - when calling `super`, why is the execution context the new object?
 - 09-moving.js
   - mixins!! how to use them, and when to use them
 - 10-pet-shelter.js
   - how to organize the objects/which methods go where?
+- 11-banner-class.js
+  - further exploration: multiline message logic